AHandsomePython/AHandsomePython/README.md

 <h3> ⚡ &nbsp;My Projects</h3>
 <h4>Project 1: Multimodal Applications in Ultrasound Imaging Diagnosis</h4>
   <p>
     Proposed a novel model named MSMedCap based on the BLIP2, a classical multimodality model.
 We added a parallel Segment Anything Encoder at the vision encoder side to capture fine-grained information from medical images and generate more precise diagnoses.
-The paper named SAM-GUIDED ENHANCED FINE-GRAINED ENCODING WITH MIXED SEMANTIC LEARNING FOR MEDICAL IMAGE CAPTIONING, is published on ICASSP 2024, co-first authorship.
-An arxiv link is attached: <a href="https://arxiv.org/abs/2311.01004">https://arxiv.org/abs/2311.01004</a>.
+The paper is published on ICASSP 2024, co-first authorship.
+Link to the paper is attached: <a href="https://ieeexplore.ieee.org/document/10446878">SAM-GUIDED ENHANCED FINE-GRAINED ENCODING WITH MIXED SEMANTIC LEARNING FOR MEDICAL IMAGE CAPTIONING</a>.
   </p>
   <p>
     <a href="https://github.com/AHandsomePython/MSMedCap">MSMedCap GitHub Repository</a>